crispinalan/talkcalendar/README.md

 ```
 Alternatively, Talk Calendar can be built from source using the code in this repository.
 See notes below which explain how to do this.

-### Working Directory

-Make sure that the <ins>talk</ins> directory containing the speech waveform files is located in the working directory.
-If you do not set the a working directory it will most likely default to your home directory.
-The database called "eventsdb.csv" and the talk directory should be located in the working directory.

-With Talk Calendar you can use the following menu item

 ```
 Help->Information